You Won't Get High But You Will Get A Healthy Home

 Can you smoke it?
 Believe it not, this is the first question we are asked when people pick up a sample of the Thermo Hemp.
 Industrial hemp is the non-intoxicating relative of its more famous cousin - marijuana; so NO you can’t cut off chunks and smoke it.
 But if you live in a house and use Thermo Hemp Insulation, you will certainly cut your energy bills and have a safer healthier home.

 What’s so great about Thermo Hemp insulation?

 It is non-toxic and resistant to mould, pests, and fire, making it a good choice for both new build construction and an excellent choice for refurbishments.
 Plus, it doesn’t cast off any VOCs.
 It's semi-rigid and never slumps.
 It is excellent for sound protection and it also has a high thermal mass.
 It doesn’t release any fibres that can get into your lungs and affect breathing.

-Below is a comparison showing Thermo-Hemp compared to 2 alternative common insulations, the comparison shows the amount of CO2 which has already been emitted in order to produce the material.
-The assessment is based on the following parameters:
+On the chart on the left is a comparison showing Thermo Hemp compared to 2 alternative common insulations, the comparison shows the amount of CO2 which has already been emitted in order to produce the material.
+The following assumptions are made:

 - Treated Floor area: 200m2

 - Attic Insulation amount: 80m3 (based on 400mm depth (mineral wool or Thermo Hemp with a conductivity of 0.039W/mK) 50m3 (in the case of 250mm of PUR foam with a conductivity of 0.024W/mK)

 - CO2 emission for the production of one KWh: 0.645 kg/kWh (“Climate Change Report 08/2008”)

 - Equivalent of an average car driven for 41.7 days non-stop